15 Side Effects When You Quit Smoking

 It's not easy to quit smoking, but not knowing the side effects can make it seem almost impossible.
 This because quitting smoking involves the unpleasantness of breaking a physical addiction, while also trying to overcome the mental routine and habits that are a part of smoking.
 Being aware of the side effects associated with quitting smoking can make the early stages less intimidating, and much easier to cope with.

-When looking over the side effects listed below, it's important to keep in mind that everyone is different.
+When looking at the side effects listed below, it's important to keep in mind that everyone is different.
 Most people usually only experience two to three of these 15 side effects of quitting smoking.
 Another important thing to keep in mind is that these side effects rarely last more than two weeks.
 However, it is important to consider that the main healing process of quitting smoking is a 12-week process, and mild symptoms can persist during this period, especially if you were a heavy smoker.

 For those of you who plan to quit smoking, or who are already on the path to quitting, knowing the side effects will help you be prepared to deal with the worst parts of quitting.
 If you've read our earlier guides on the topic, you'll also know that these unpleasant side effects can be managed through a combination of diet, exercise, and other steps, which we discuss in our VisiHow Guide on How to Quit Smoking.